cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

 The checkers module will need to access the leaderboard methods, like `k.board.MustAddWonGameResultToPlayer(...)`.

-To achieve this, first you need to write those functions.
-Create an `x/leaderboard/keeper/player_info_handler.go` file with the following code:
+To achieve this, first, you need to write those functions.
+Create a `x/leaderboard/keeper/player_info_handler.go` file with the following code:

 ```golang
 package keeper